kubecost/poc-common-configurations/aws-attach-roles/README.md

+>This guide is in development, please send feedback via Github issues.

+# Using Kubecost with IRSA

-This is still a work in progress, meant as an example method for attached an IAM role to the service account used by Kubecost.
+This guide has the steps to enable IAM Roles for Service Accounts (IRSA) for the service account used by Kubecost.

 There are multiple methods for doing this, if the method below does not fit your requirements, please reach out to us.

-Using aws with IAM roles attached to service accounts:

 ## Prerequisites:

-1. You have Amazon EKS cluster set up using eksctl.
-If you have Amazon EKS cluster set up via different method, please refer to AWS documentation at [Enable IAM roles for Service Accounts (IRSA) on the EKS cluster](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-enable-IAM.html)
+1. You have Amazon EKS cluster set up using eksctl, but will be similar for other setups that can leverage OIDC authentication of Kubernetes service accounts.
+Please refer to the AWS documentation at [Enable IAM roles for Service Accounts (IRSA) on the EKS cluster](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-enable-IAM.html)
-2. You have approriate IAM permissions to manage Amazon EKS cluster and manage,create and assign AWS IAM.
+2. You have appropriate IAM permissions to manage Amazon EKS cluster and manage,create and assign AWS IAM.
-3. Clone this repository into your machine and navigate to POC-COMMON-CONFIGURATION-TEST/aws-attach-roles
+3. Clone this repository into your machine and navigate to poc-common-configurations/aws-attach-roles
-4. Remember to update cloud-integration.jon with approriate information of your Athena set up for Cost Usage Report (CUR).
-For more information, please refer to this [documentation](https://guide.kubecost.com/hc/en-us/articles/4407595928087-AWS-Cloud-Integration)
+4. Remember to update cloud-integration.json with appropriate information of your Athena set up for Cost Usage Report (CUR).
+For more information, please refer to this [documentation](https://docs.kubecost.com/install-and-configure/install/cloud-integration/aws-cloud-integrations)

 ## Instructions: